xdevplatform/search-tweets-python/README.rst

 ``tools`` directory that provides rapid access to Tweets.

-Note that the ``--results-per-call`` flag specifies an argument to the API call ( ``maxResults``, results returned per CALL), not as a hard max to number of results returned from this program.
+Note that the ``--results-per-call`` flag specifies an argument to the API ( ``maxResults``, results returned per CALL), not as a hard max to number of results returned from this program.
 The argument ``--max-results`` defines the maximum number of results to return from a given call.
-All examples assume that your credentials are set up correctly in a default location - ``.twitter_keys.yaml`` or in environment variables.
+All examples assume that your credentials are set up correctly in the default location - ``.twitter_keys.yaml`` or in environment variables.

 **Stream json results to stdout without saving**